-A notified body is a private organization that is designated and registered by the competent authorities of the member states.
+For most medical devices and IVDs, the application of the CE marking must first be approved by a notified body.
+A notified body is a private organisation that is designated and registered by the competent authorities of the member states.
 In Belgium, notified bodies are designated by the FAMHP.
 Before being designated, the body must meet certain requirements regarding knowledge, experience, independence and resources to perform conformity assessments.